Campaigning alongside recognized brands and organizations that are raising awareness about mental health is advantageous for everyone involved.

 This symbiotic relationship benefits campaigners by spreading the word of their activism among young people and other relevant groups, which has a positive knock-on effect on society as a whole.

-As a bonus for your recovery-promoting business, you benefit from being legitimized by association with an established campaign, and both partners in the agreement can make a bigger impact by sharing audiences.
-Lead to Recovery can help by connecting you with mental health awareness campaigns aimed at eliminating the stigma associated with expressing mental health concerns.
+As a bonus for your recovery-promoting business, you benefit from being legitimized by association with an established mental health campaign, and both partners in the agreement can make a bigger impact by sharing audiences.
+Lead to Recovery can help you with mental health awareness campaign ideas aimed at eliminating the stigma associated with expressing mental health concerns.

 Reasons to Partner With a Behavioral Health Campaign